BrainSharer/pipeline/docs/sphinx/source/modules/high_level_description_of_preprocessing_pipeline.rst

       configured to serve compressed files.
 This is done in one of the configuration files under the Apache configuration directory on the web server.

+2. All data in */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/* is available to Neuroglancer.
+When the user opens up Neuroglancer and enters a URL path in the precomputed field, the URL will actually be pointing to the data on birdstore.

+   For example, typing this URL in Neuroglancer: https://activebrainatlas.ucsd.edu/data/DK39/neuroglancer_data/C1 will be pointing to */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DK39/www/neuroglancer_data/C1* on birdstore.